Zearin/textmate_wiki/Hidden-Settings.md

 ## Find and extend selection

-These two action methods find the next/previous occurrence of the Find clipboard’s contents and selects it--while simultaneously preserving the existing selection.
+These two action methods find the next/previous occurrence of the Find clipboard’s contents and selects it, *while preserving the existing selection*:

 	findNextAndModifySelection:
 	findPreviousAndModifySelection: